Crossroads of the World / Hollywood Reporter Building

 As proposed, the project would rehabilitate the Crossroads of the World and reintroduce retail to the complex, which has functioned primarily as office space since the 1950s.

-In order to accommodate new construction, numerous buildings that have previously been identified as eligible for the California Register of Historical Resources would be demolished.
+In order to accommodate new construction, the original plan called for the demolition of numerous California Register of Historical Resources-eligible buildings.
 Furthermore, the project would alter or substantially demolish the California Register-eligible Hollywood Reporter Building and potentially demolish one of the buildings in the Crossroads complex.

 The City of Los Angeles published a Notice of Preparation (NOP) of an Environmental Impact Report (EIR) in October 2015.
 The Conservancy submitted comments in November, urging a full consideration of direct and indirect impacts on historic resources in the Draft EIR.